Sparsha (film): Production

 Prior to Sparsha, Sudeep had appeared in minor roles in Thayavva (1997) and Prathyartha (1999).
 The director of the latter film, Sunil Kumar Desai, was roped to direct Sparsha by Sudeep's father Sarovar Sanjeev, who produced the film under the banner Sarovar Productions.
+Model Rekha was chosen as the heroine.
 Filming which began in early 2000 had to be stopped a few days into, after Sudeep fell ill from typhoid.
 He "lost weight" and "looked haggard" before the shooting resumed.
 Filming took place for a period of 99 days in Bangalore, Hyderabad, Darjeeling, Ooty, Kushalnagar and Chikmagalur.

 Soundtrack

-Hamsalekha scored for the film and its soundtracks, also penning lyrics for the soundtrack with Shyamsundar Kulkarni, M. N. Vyasarao, Itagi Eeranna, Doddarange Gowda and R. N. Jayagopal.
+Hamsalekha scored for the film and its soundtracks, also penning lyrics for the soundtrack with Shyamsundar Kulkarni, Hamsalekha, K. Kalyan, Itagi Eeranna, Doddarange Gowda and R. N. Jayagopal.
 The album consists of eight tracks and was distributed in the market by Akash Audio.
+Popular ghazal singer Pankaj Udhas made his debut in Kannada with this film singing two songs "Chandakintha Chanda" and "Bareyada Mouna" while also singing for its Telugu dubbed version.